Language-Research-Technology/ldaca-website/content/news/posts/darwin-digital-collections-workshop/index.md

 The workshop also provided a platform for participants to share their efforts in working with language materials, and building digital archives and collections.

 Elaine Labuschagne reflected on her learnings working with the [Batchelor Institute](https://www.batchelor.edu.au/) Centre for Australian Languages and Linguistics (CALL) Collection so far and the evolving [catalogue](https://callcollection.batchelor.edu.au/).
-She outlined plans for upcoming work with LDaCA, focusing on creating lasting accessibility solutions to address the limitations of temporary digital {{< glossary_link display="tools" id="tools" >}}.
+She outlined plans for upcoming work with LDaCA, focusing on creating lasting accessibility solutions to address the limitations of temporary digital <GlossaryLink display="tools" id="tools" />.

-Dikuḻ Baker, Salome Harris and Jess Wallace shared the beginnings of the [ARDS](https://www.ards.com.au/) AudioCat Project pilot project, which focuses on cataloging {{< glossary_link display="ARDS'" id="ards" >}} extensive collection materials.
+Dikuḻ Baker, Salome Harris and Jess Wallace shared the beginnings of the [ARDS](https://www.ards.com.au/) AudioCat Project pilot project, which focuses on cataloging <GlossaryLink display="ARDS'" id="ards" /> extensive collection materials.
 Their stories emphasised valuable lessons learned so far.

 PJ Andrews, Juliet Beale and Karen Manton showcased the [Libraries and Archives NT](https://lant.nt.gov.au/) collections and explained the complexities of managing multiple digital collection spaces, including their Library Management System, their library catalogue, and [Territory Stories](https://territorystories.nt.gov.au/), their interface for searching digital and published collections about the Northern Territory.
 This session highlighted challenges and opportunities of working across multiple digital tools.